 Having a better understanding of the internet will help you become a far better developer in time.
 If you’re looking for an HTML glossary check out our dedicated HMTL glossary page.

 HTML is not just a good but a great way to start your coding journey.
 It helps you get going quickly, stay motivated longer, pick up other languages easily, and get a solid understanding of the internet.
 Not to mention the many ways it can help you push your career forward.

 That’s why Mimo starts an absolute beginner’s journey into development with HTML.
 With bite-size lessons and real-life projects, Mimo can help you learn fast and have fun at the same time.
 If you want to experience the difference, give Mimo a try.

 Many beginners make the mistake of starting with a complex programming language and then giving up before even writing their first line of code.
 Now you know how to prevent that.

 Give your friends a chance to succeed in their coding journey by sharing this post with them.
 They’ll thank you for it.
-And if you’re looking for more tips as an aspiring developer, check out our article Aspiring Developer?
-Here are 3 Essential Tips to Know.
+And if you’re looking for more tips as an aspiring developer, check out our latest article on the blog about Mimo coding certificates and how to get them.

 2022 has been a year full of achievements at Mimo.
 Let’s see what happened in 2022.